 Gestational Diabetes Treatment

 If you have gestational diabetes, treatments are aimed at keeping your blood sugar levels stable.
 Your doctor will first develop a plan with you to modify your diet and increase your activity level.
 (You may see a dietician to help you with this.)
 For many women, diet and moderate exercise alone are enough to control glucose levels.
-But if your levels are still too high, you may be prescribed insulin to manage your condition.
+But if your levels are still too high, your doctor may prescribe insulin to manage your condition.

 In addition to helping you control your glucose levels through diet and/or insulin, your doctor will also want to keep a closer eye on your baby than if you didn’t have gestational diabetes.
 You will likely have prenatal appointments more often.
 Some of these appointments may include a nonstress test to check baby’s heart rate.
 Or, you may have a biophysical profile, which is a nonstress test plus an ultrasound to check on your little one (1).
 Your doctor may also ask you to do kick counts, or fetal movement counts, at home.